harrybridgen/simple_compiler/README.md

 - **Characters**: Unicode scalar values ('A', 'b', '\n')
 - **Strings**: Mutable arrays of characters ("HELLO")
 - **Arrays**: Fixed-size, zero-initialized arrays of values (integers, characters, structs, or arrays).
-- **Lazy integers**: Expressions stored as ASTs and evaluated on access
+- **Lazy values**: Expressions stored as ASTs and evaluated on access
 - **Structs**: Heap-allocated records with named fields
 - **Functions**: Callable units that may return integers, arrays, or structs